JunyuLiao/High-dimensional-Regret-Minimization/README.md

 # High-dimensional Regret Minimization

 This repository implements an **interactive k-regret minimization** algorithm tailored for **high-dimensional** datasets where only a small subset of attributes (dimensions) truly influence user utility.
-By progressively reducing dimensions through two user-guided phases, the algorithm efficiently narrows down to the relevant $d'$ features before executing a final regret-minimization step.
+By progressively reducing dimensions through two user-guided phases, the algorithm efficiently narrows down to the relevant features before executing a final regret-minimization step.

 ## Features

 * **Two-Phase Dimension Reduction**

-  * **Phase 1 (Coarse Elimination):** Quickly discards irrelevant attributes in blocks of size $\hat d$ via user feedback on small batches of tuples.
+  * **Phase 1 (Coarse Elimination):** Quickly discards irrelevant attributes in blocks.
-  * **Phase 2 (Fine Selection):** Pinpoints the exact set of $d'$ nonzero dimensions using an adaptive group-testing strategy and direct yes/no tests when only one candidate remains.
+  * **Phase 2 (Fine Selection):** Pinpoints the key dimensions (the dimensions with non-zero weights) using an adaptive group-testing strategy.
-* **Interactive Queries**: Presents users with $s$-tuple forced-choice tasks (plus a "None apply" option) to ensure natural, low-cognitive-load responses.
-* **Final Regret Minimization**: Runs a standard k-regret algorithm on the reduced $d'$-dimensional subspace, guaranteeing low worst-case regret ratio.
+* **Best Point Determination**: Returns the user their favorite option, with much fewer questions needed compared to existing works.
-* **Robust to Partial Feedback**: Gracefully handles skipped or incomplete answers by jumping to the final stage with whatever candidate set is available.
+* **Robust to Partial Feedback**: Gracefully handles skipped or incomplete answers using whatever candidate set is available, with our proposed _AttributeSubset_ algorithm.

 ## Repository Structure